Boost his fertility when you’re trying to get pregnant

-Further, Dr Taylor Christmas said sperm and testosterone are made in the testes (testicles) and it takes about 70 days for sperm to become mature and able to fertilise an egg.
+Further, doctors said sperm and testosterone are made in the testes (testicles) and it takes about 70 days for sperm to become mature and able to fertilize an egg.

 “At orgasm, the sperm are ejected along with a small amount of fluid (from the prostate and seminal vesicles), forming semen.
 Any dysfunction along the different steps of semen production (sperm production or transport) can lead to impaired fertility.
-About two-thirds of infertile men have issues with sperm production in the testes, while one in five infertile men have problems with sperm transport,” she explained.
+About two-thirds of infertile men have issues with sperm production in the testes, while one in five infertile men have problems with sperm transport”.

-She added: “Blockages of the tubes carrying sperm from testes to penis can cause a complete absence of sperm in the ejaculate.
-A normal sperm count is between 120-350 million sperm per cubic centimetre.
+They added: “Blockages of the tubes carrying sperm from testes to penis can cause a complete absence of sperm in the ejaculate.
+A normal sperm count is between 120-350 million sperm per cubic centimeter.
 Low is considered less than 40 million.
-Other things that are reported on in the semen analysis test that is done include colour of semen, blood, white blood cells and bacteria in semen as well as the appearance and movement of the sperm.”
+Other things that are reported on in the semen analysis test that is done include color of semen, blood, white blood cells and bacteria in semen as well as the appearance and movement of the sperm.”

 So what can be done generally to boost fertility?

-2. If you suspect you have an infection, get it treated right away and always practise safe sex.
+- If you suspect you have an infection, get it treated right away and always practice safe sex.

 - Control all chronic illnesses, especially diabetes, which can affect the ability to have and maintain an erection.